Work in Ireland

 Representing the People of Ireland

-The President represents the People of Ireland and is directly elected by his people.
+The President represents the People of Ireland and is directly elected by the people.
 The President’s weekly engagements diary gives an idea of the extensive range of his activities and commitments.

 In any one week the President in his Constitutional Role could be considering and signing legislation or warrants of appointment relating to members of the judiciary or officers of the Defence Forces, meeting with the Taoiseach, accepting the credentials of foreign Ambassadors, visiting any of the thirty two counties on the island of Ireland, going overseas on official business, speaking at a public event, delivering the opening address at a conference and/or considering representations received from members of the public and answering correspondence.